Thailand is a wondrous kingdom, featuring Buddhist temples, exotic wildlife, and spectacular islands.

 Santha @ Travelserv is our Thailand specialist and she can use her extensive knowledge to plan your perfect visit and suggest some local tours which you may not find advertised elsewhere.

-Below are some of the ‘must see’ places in Sri Lanka, but please Contact Us with your exact needs.
+Below are some of the ‘must see’ places in Thailand, but please Contact Us with your exact needs.

 - Erawan Falls – a major attraction of the Erawan National Park in Western Thailand, named after the three-headed white elephant of Hindu mythology.